Microsoft-community/Community-website/member/index.md

 ### I got warned!
 How many times can I get warned before I get banned?
 There is no set number; that is up to the discretion of the Moderators.
 We suggest that you read the rules and follow them as to avoid any conflicts.
 ### I applied to become a moderator, how long before I get an answer?
 We will get back to you only if we need to talk to you regarding your application.
 You may or may not hear anything back (patience is a good quality we look at ;) ).
-Consider it analagous to a job application, your info is pooled with other people who are also interested in the position and it is up to us to determine who the best fit for the position is, and when to bring them on board.
+Consider it analogous to a job application, your info is pooled with other people who are also interested in the position and it is up to us to determine who the best fit for the position is, and when to bring them on board.

 ## Ban Appeal Process
 You can send ban appeals <a href="/mod/banappeal.html" title="link to appeal form">here</a> if you meet our requirements, appeal will be looked into by our moderators team.